Pete Rugolo

-Pietro "Pete" Rugolo (December 25, 1915 – October 16, 2011) was an American jazz composer, arranger and record producer.
+Pietro Rugolo (December 25, 1915 – October 16, 2011), known professionally as Pete Rugolo, was an American jazz composer, arranger, and record producer.

-Life and career
+Early life and education

 Rugolo was born in San Piero Patti, Sicily.
-His family emigrated to the United States in 1920 and settled in Santa Rosa, California.
+His family emigrated to the United States in 1920; he grew up in Santa Rosa, California, where his father earned a living as a shoemaker.
 He began his career in music playing the baritone horn, like his father, but he quickly branched out into other instruments, notably the French horn and the piano.
-He received a bachelor's degree from San Francisco State College and then went on to study composition with Darius Milhaud at Mills College in Oakland, California and earn his master's degree.
+He received a bachelor's degree from San Francisco State College and then went on to study composition with Darius Milhaud at Mills College in Oakland, California, where he earned a master's degree.

-After he graduated, he was hired as an arranger and composer by guitarist and bandleader Johnny Richards.
-He spent World War II playing with altoist Paul Desmond in an Army band.
+After he graduated, Rugolo was hired as an arranger and composer by guitarist and bandleader Johnny Richards.

+1940s and 1950s

+Rugulo spent World War II playing with altoist Paul Desmond in an Army band (1942-1945).
 After the war, Rugolo worked for Stan Kenton.
 He and songwriter Joe Greene collaborated on songs that made Kenton's band one of America's most popular.